ozntel/oz-image-in-editor-obsidian/README.md

 <h2 style="color: orange">Brief Explanation</h2>

--   Plugin helps you to view images directly under the Editor view without a necessity to switch to Preview mode.
+-   Plugin helps you to view `images` and `PDF Files` directly under the Editor view without a necessity to switch to Preview mode.
 -   The plugin allows you to see both your local images and images from internet.
 -   Both Markdown and Wikilinks formats are supported as described below.
 -   You can resize the view of images using ALT-TEXT options provided below to ensure that they don't take too much place in your screen as long as it is not needed.